latestcomment/hackathon2022_covid_tracing/README.md

 - Tracking Covid 19 positive cases.
 - Analyzing the susceptibility of a person getting infected.

-# Here comes the Assumptions
+# Here comes the assumptions

 There are several things we needed to assumed,